kursatturkay/commandbox/README.md

 4. Settings available in Preferences>Addons

 ## 📞 Contact
-Reach out for feedback or suggestions; For your command ideas you would like to add.
+Reach out for feedback, suggestions and for your command ideas you would like to add.